CollinsNyatundo/Heart-Disease-Classification/README.md

-# HeartDiseaseClassification
+# Heart Disease Classification
-This is a project utilizing predictive analytics to classify whether a patient has heart disease or not.
+This is a machine learning project for classifying  whether a patient has heart disease or not.